sarcaxtic12/Test-Automation-With-Docker/README.md

 # Cloud-Native Test Automation with Docker & Jenkins
 This project is curated by me, **Hyder Shahzaib Ahmed**, to showcase my **test automation, CI/CD, and DevOps** skills.
 It simulates a **cloud-native environment** where I build and deploy a containerized microservice, then integrate **automated tests** to ensure reliability, security, and performance.
 By leveraging Docker, Jenkins, and Python (with optional Go or Robot Framework), this solution enables **seamless, automated testing** and **continuous delivery** without manual intervention.

-#### *This project is in it intialization phase, this repo is currently a simple roadmap and will be updated once work as begun.
-The following roadmap is a general idea of what I will be doing broken down in phases and are not a accurate depiction of exactly what the project will look like in its mature stage.
 ---

 ## Problem